Queue-Fair/squarespace/README.md

 **5.**  Once any TTL has timed out on your old records, check that Cloudfront is active on your SquareSpace site.
 You can do this by right-clicking, inspect and the Network tab.
 Your page requests should have additional headers in the response with the letters "cf" in the header names - once you see that, Cloudfront is in the request route and it's working.

 **6.**  Now you are ready to install the Cloudfront Adapter as described at https://github.com/queue-fair/cloudfront - start at Step 1 there.
+When you get to Step 15, it is normal to create an exclusion cache behaviour /api* so that the Queue-Fair Adapter does not run on SquareSpace API requests.